-In addition to tuition, the graduate campus programs in Audiology and Speech Pathology have a $51 per credit professional fee.
+In addition to tuition, the graduate program in Audiology has a $55 per credit professional fee and the graduate campus program in Speech Language Pathology has a $60 per credit professional.
 One-time fees are related to clinician credentialing and include background check, immunizations, CPR/AED certification, patient contact hour program registration, etc.

 Course and Professional Fee Allocation

 The strategic plan focuses upon meeting the mission of the university, particularly as it relates to providing highly trained professionals for Idaho.
 A major emphasis of the graduate programs in Audiology and Speech Pathology has been to increase its ability to meet the needs of rural Idaho.
 In order to meet the needs of the state and of the profession nationally the Department has developed numerous programs that allow students to gain access to instruction from remote sites via internet and live, interactive distance learning.
 Support for these and the traditional classroom functions comes from a mix of state appropriated funds and fees generated through other sources.
 Below is a listing of the fees, as well as the current allocation of these resources.

 Only undergraduate courses are subject to course fees.
 These funds are restricted in their use to the specific class for which they are assessed, so that 100% of each course fee goes to support of the individual course.
 Examples of the fund usage include software and equipment for phonetic transcription instruction and purchase and maintenance of cadaver specimens.